 (3) A corporation may assign all of its rights and obligations under a distribution access agreement to any person who may own or operate all or any part of the electricity distribution network.

 [Regulation 46 amended in Gazette 31 Mar 2006 p.
-1316, 1318 and 1319.]
+1316, 1318 and 1319; 26 Jun 2007 p.
+3027.]

 47. Essential terms

-The following provisions of these regulations are essential terms and conditions for the purposes of clause 2(4) of Schedule 6 to the Act:
+The following provisions of these regulations are essential terms and conditions for the purposes of clause 2(4) of Schedule 6 to the Act (as continued in effect by the Electricity Transmission and Distribution Systems (Repeal and Related Provisions) Regulations 2007) —